 Painting the Pavement

 Roads, like most other things, come in a wide variety of colors.
 Unless the road is freshly paved, chances are there are great variations in color even within just a few feet of each other on the same street.
 Even the time of day and weather can change the apparent color of pavement.

 For asphalt, anything from black to a medium gray will work as a base coat.
 For concrete, a light grey to beige is a good start.
 Go out and study the real thing for ideas and take pictures.

-Acrylic paints work best....
-Painting roads and other scenic elements is easier in light washes, and thinning acrylics is easy and doesn't require any solvents.
+Acrylic paints work best.
+Painting roads and other scenic elements are easier in light washes, and thinning acrylics is easy and doesn't require any solvents.
 By painting in thin washes you can gradually build up the color to the hue and darkness desired.

 Yellow and white lines make a road stand out.
 Do a little research and study historic photos.
 Road markings, both in the street and signage, have changed a lot over the years.
 Centerlines, stop lines, crosswalks, etc. vary greatly by era and locale.
 Lines can be added with decals, dry-transfers, or paint.

 Even if you have a really steady hand, painting lines freehand is difficult and not likely to yield good results.
 Masking lines can be a chore, but taking the time to do it right will pay off later.
 Once masked, lines can be painted with a brush or airbrush.
 To make the process even easier, here are two tips:

 - If using a dark color, lines can be painted before the base coat.
 Paint a wider yellow or white line, then apply a single strip of masking tape to make the line instead of applying a pair of parallel strips.

 - Before painting the line color, paint an extra coat of the base color over the masks.
 This will help seal the edge and prevent bleed through between the tape and porous road.